Sainz on Singapore pole as angry Verstappen struggles

 Verstappen swore over the team radio as he struggled with his unexpectedly uncompetitive Red Bull, which threatens to end his record-breaking run of wins.

-Sainz beat Russell by 0.072 seconds, while the Englishman was just 0.007secs ahead of Charles Lerclerc's Ferrari.
+Sainz beat Russell by 0.072 seconds, while the Englishman was just 0.007secs ahead of Charles Leclerc's Ferrari.

 McLaren's Lando Norris was fourth, ahead of Mercedes' Lewis Hamilton.

+Sainz, whose pole was his second in a row after starting from the front in Italy, said: "We have a very good car in certain tracks and certain conditions and like one lap, and [on] this sort of [track with] short exits and quick changes in direction, our car seems to be very good this weekend.

+"Like in Monza, we know our weakness is always the race pace and we always pay a price.
+But everyone has been doing a great job over the last couple of weekends to understand the package and understand the car and I think we are definitely making a bit of progress."

-Haas driver Kevin Magnussen beat Fernando Alonso's Aston Martin to sixth place, with Esteban Ocon's Alpine, Magnussen's team-mate Nico Hulkenberg and Alpha Tauri's Liam Lawson completed the top 10.
+Haas driver Kevin Magnussen beat Fernando Alonso's Aston Martin to sixth place, with Esteban Ocon's Alpine, Magnussen's team-mate Nico Hulkenberg and Alpha Tauri's Liam Lawson completing the top 10.

 The first session of qualifying was stopped fractionally early after Lance Stroll crashed his Aston Martin heavily at the final corner.